Alqor-UG/qlued/docs/guides/local_installation.md

 Finally, you should run `python manage.py test` to see if everything works out.

+!!! note

+    If you did not set up the dropbox storage you will get an error message from `backends.tests_storage_provider.DropboxProvideTest`.
+This is fine as long as you do not want to use the dropbox storage.

 ## Getting the server started locally

 - Create a simple local database for the back-end with `python manage.py migrate`.